Brassia caudata aka Cricket Orchid

 Cricket Orchid, Spider Orchid, Tailed Spider Orchid

-How to care for Cricket Orchid
+How difficult is it to take care of Cricket Orchid

 Cricket Orchid presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.